-It could be a good opportunity to combine all your pensions into one which makes managing things easier.
-But do check whether any older-style contracts have valuable guarantees which might be lost on transfer.
-There are other considerations and this may not be the right option for everyone.
+It could be a good opportunity to combine all your pensions into one which also makes managing things easier.
+Consolidating pensions will not be right for everyone, however.
+You need to consider all the facts and decide if it is right for you.

 Why it makes sense to plan ahead

 It’s all too easy to think it’s something that can be put off until you’re either close to retirement or have finished working.
 But unexpected things can, and do, happen.